Fornication/Arkays-Commandment/README.md

 ## Updating

-- If this Modlist receives an update, please check the Changelog before doing anything.
-Always back up your saves or start a new game after updating.
+- Always back up your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**